WendyOlsen/SpatialRegressionBayesIndia2022/README.md

 * Acknowledgement of Funding

-This research was supported by the School of Social Sciences at the University of Manchester **Research Support Funds 2021-22**
+This research was supported by **Research Support Funds 2021-22** at the School of Social Sciences at the University of Manchester.

 Part of this research has been disrupted by the effects of the COVID-19 pandemic.